Civic events 2020/21

 Each year the Mayor hosts a themed Town Meeting at the Town Hall.
 This meeting is for the community of Chippenham, everyone is encouraged to attend.

 Chippenham is twinned with Friedberg, Germany and La Fleche, France.
 When Chippenham receives an official visit from members of their Twin Towns, the Mayor hosts a reception for them.
-In 2020 we will be visited by both towns.

 Each year a new Mayor is elected in May.
 The Mayor’s Investiture is an official ceremony where the incoming Mayor receives his/her Chains of Office and robes and officially becomes the Mayor of Chippenham.